sergekomarov/rm-spec/README.md

 ### Papers used:
 "A Mexican hat with holes: calculating low-resolution power spectra from data with gaps", P. Arevalo et al., 2012 "Structure analysis of interstellar clouds.
-I. Improving the Δ-variance method", V. Ossenkopf, M. Krips, M. and J. Stutzki, 2008
+I. Improving the Δ-variance method", V. Ossenkopf, M. Krips, and J. Stutzki, 2008